IoTpower/esp8266-ard-sniff/README.md

 ### Compiling and flashing

 Start the Arduino IDE and load the Sniffer file via ``File – Open`` from the Sniffer directory.
-Compile it and upload it to the board
+Compile it and upload it to the board.

 ### Start serial monitoring